actoron/jadex/docs/tutorials/bdiv3/09 Conclusion.md

 Jadex offers the built-in *Easy Deliberation* strategy for this purpose.
 The strategy allows to constrain the *cardinality* of active goals.
 Additionally, it is possible to define *inhibition links* between goals that allow to establish an ordering of goals.
-Inhibited goals are suspended and can be reactivated when the reason for their inhibition has vanished, e.g. another goal has finished processing.Â
+Inhibited goals are suspended and can be reactivated when the reason for their inhibition has vanished, e.g. another goal has finished processing.

 ## Plan Deliberation